feath3rz/AoCode2020/README.md

 My setup:
 - I will copy the text for each day at the top of my python code but you can view Part 1 of each day on the website which I will also link in the code.
 - Part 2 cannot be seen by those who have not solved Part 1
-- My code will follow.
+- My code will follow. (remember, I'm learning so it's not too elegant)
 - I won't be including the provided puzzle input since it's always different for different users.

 ## Important to Note